 How do you teach run fits?
 Do you have any buzz words like “chase the gap” on zone plays?
 Let us know in the comment section below what your favorite ways to both teach and stop the run are.

 Related Q & A

 A two-gap is playing through one offensive lineman but controlling two gaps.
 Popular in 3-4 defenses or even fronts in the 4-3.

-An odd front typically has 3 players with their hand on the ground.
+An odd front typically has 3 players with their hands on the ground.
 3-4 or 3-3-5 defenses utilize an odd (3 players) front to stop both the run and pass.

-An even front is typically a 4 man front, which includes two interior lineman and two defensive ends.
+An even front is typically a 4 man front, which includes two interior linemen and two defensive ends.
 Even fronts have a variety of looks including, over, under, and even looks.